Stand Up & Math · Teacher Answers

 🗣 Phase 1 Prompt — Read Aloud

 "The studio's first tile is a square.
 Its four vertices sit equally spaced on a circle of radius 1, centred at the origin.
 One vertex is at \((1,\,0)\).
-Find all four vertices as complex numbers, and draw the square on an Argand diagram."
+Find all four vertices and draw the square on your whiteboard."

 All four vertices satisfy \(z^4=1\).